Christ's College Boat Club: History

 The men's 1st VIII, having started the Lent Bumps near the bottom of the table, quickly moved up.
 They had reached the 1st division by 1897, where they remained until 1972.
 Since the 1980s, the 1st VIII has remained largely in the middle or lower half of the 1st division.
 In the May Bumps, Christ's started in the 1st division, but dropped away into the 2nd by the mid-1890s.
 It had recovered a few years later, and largely remained in the 1st division until 1974.
 Since then, the 1st VIII has spent most of its time in the lower half of the 1st division, occasionally rising into the top-10.

 Christ's men are yet to take a headship in the Lent or May Bumps (but were head of the river for the previous combined bumps events in 1833), although the 1st VIII have been as high as 4th in the May Bumps and 2nd in the Lent Bumps.
 On the final day of the 1996 Lent Bumps, Christ's, starting from 2nd position, managed to get overlap (i.e. their bows beyond the stern of the crew they were chasing) on the head crew, Downing, but failed to make contact, and were eventually bumped themselves by at the Railway Bridge.

+In 1926 the club won the Colquhoun Sculls, following the success of T. E. Letchworth.

 The women's boat first raced in 1980, and has largely remained in the top-half of the 2nd division or bottom-half of the 1st division, but has risen to Head of the River in the Lent Bumps and as high as 3rd in the May Bumps.
 Christ's 1st women became Head of the River on the 3rd day of Lent bumps in 2015 and rowed over on the last day.
-To celebrate a boat, acquired from LMBC, was burnt on the Third Court.
+To celebrate, a boat (acquired from Lady Margaret Boat Club) was burnt in Third Court of the college grounds.
 Between 2007 and 2010, the Christ's 1st women bumped 26 times in 32 races without themselves being bumped, including bumping on 17 consecutive days of racing.